omarambrosi/colab_utils/README.md

-# colab_utils extends and simplifies frequent operations in Google Colab
+# colab_utils
-This package contains some modules that extend and simplify the interaction with Pandas, BigQuery and YouTube.
+This package contains modules that extend and simplify the interaction with files, BigQuery and YouTube.

 To import all the functions of a module into a Colab notebook:
 ```ipython